ardanlabs/gotraining/courses/data/README.md

-# Ultimate Data Science
+# Ultimate Data
-This is material for scientists, analysts, and developers who have some experience with Go and statistics and want to learn how to do data science with Go.
-We believe these classes are perfect for data scientist interested in working in Go or Go programmers interested in doing data science.
+This is material for developers who have some experience with Go and statistics and want to learn how to work with data to make better decisions.
+We believe these classes are perfect for data analysts/scientists/engineers interested in working in Go or Go programmers interested in doing data analysis.

 *Note: This material has been designed to be taught in a classroom environment.
 The code is well commented but missing some of the contextual concepts and ideas that will be covered in class.*

-## Introduction to Data Science
+## Introduction to Data Analysis
-This material introduces the basic principles and procedures of data science and motivates the use of Go in the context of data science.
-Once you are done with this material you will understand what data science is and how Go can help data scientists maintain integrity in the applications they develop.
+This material introduces the basic principles and procedures of rigorous data analysis and motivates the use of Go in this context.
+Once you are done with this material you will understand what data analysis is and how Go can help developers maintain integrity while using data to make decisions.

 [Introduction to Data Science](introduction/README.md)